Sladkokotikov/loveAsyncAwait/README.md

 Magic! ✨

-In simple words, coroutines allow to stop execution and then go back to the stoping point, _nice of them_, so we will use exactly that.
+In simple words, coroutines allow to stop execution and then go back to the stopping point, _nice of them_, so we will use exactly that.

 Next in line, `a:waitSource`.
 This allows us to resume the asynchronous function from another function, for example, on click.